Celerium/Celerium.Auvik/docs/site/clientManagement/Index.md

 ---
-title: clientManagement
+title: ClientManagement
 has_children: true
 ---

-## clientManagement - endpoint help & documentation
+## ClientManagement - endpoint help & documentation

 {: .highlight }
 Some functions will handle more than one endpoint and the numbers below show the total endpoints **not** the total functions